chrisport/chrisport.github.io/_posts/2016-10-12-java-spring-context-aware.markdown

 ### 1. Make the runnable context aware

-To pass the MDC of the caller Thread to the Executor thred, we get a copy of the ContextMap.
+To pass the MDC of the caller Thread to the executor Thread, we get a copy of the ContextMap.
 Then we set this context map before execution of the task and reset it after the execution.

 {% highlight java %}